 Whereas Donald James —writing The Fall of the Russian Empire (1982) around the same time as Russian Hide and Seek came out— focused with notable accuracy on likely developments in Russia’s near-future, Amis has little to say about Russia and a little more to say obliquely about the declining state of the United Kingdom.

 Amis’s scenario building can be viewed as part of a trend in the Cold War years for fiction about an England where the increasing influence of socialism would lead to civil strife and either a potential left-wing (Soviet), or right-wing (Establishment, US) takeover.

-We are thinking of novels such as Constantine Fitzgibbon’s When the Kissing Had To Stop (1960), George Shipway’s The Chilian Club (1971), Ted Allbeury’s The Special Collection, and Chris Mullins’s A Very British Coup (1982).
+We are thinking of novels such as Constantine Fitzgibbon’s When the Kissing Had To Stop (1960), George Shipway’s The Chilian Club (1971), Ted Allbeury’s All Our Tomorrows (1982), and Chris Mullins’s A Very British Coup (1982).
 To this extent, Russian Hide and Seek has more in common with Donald James’s debut novel A Spy At Evening (1977) than it does with The Fall of the Russian Empire.

 Where Russian Hide and Seek stands apart in the predictive sense though is in its temporal distance between publication date and setting.
 Russian Hide and Seek is not set in the near future, but a generation or so down the line —in 2035— when remembrance of a free and democratic England has been all but obliterated by Russian rule.
 It is not at all an account of the Soviet takeover; rather it imagines what would become of an England occupied for 50 years by Russia.

 Indeed, Amis only gradually, and in almost throw-away asides, reveals his story’s setting in time, place, and circumstance.